 Responsible chemicals program

-Chemicals management is an important focus of our objective to reduce environmental impact.
+Chemicals management is an important focus of our objective to ensure environmental compliance.
 The priority of our responsible chemicals program is to ensure factories that manufacture Brooks product and materials use only chemicals that are safe for people and the planet.

 The Brooks Restricted Substances List (RSL) underpins the responsible chemicals program and defines those substances that we restrict or eliminate from our products.
 The Brooks RSL is updated on an ongoing basis to ensure it meets or exceeds global regulatory requirements including California Proposition 65 and EU REACH.
 All materials in Brooks’ product must comply with our RSL.
 We communicate our restricted substances requirements to all our suppliers through our RSL and maintain this understanding through the Brooks Supplier Code of Conduct and RSL Compliance Agreement, which is signed by all suppliers with each updated version of our RSL.